Frequently Asked Questions

 Q. Can I choose my roommates?

 A. Yes.
 If you are moving in and have someone else who wants to live with you, please have them apply online at the same time and be sure to send us an email immediately with your roommate preference.
 Roommate requests are not are only available when applying early enough for us to pro-actively fit the roommate assignments.
 We often completely fill and are waitlisted, so generally when applying within 3-4 months of the lease start date, we may only have certain specific spaces left and cannot guarantee a roommate request.
 We do our absolute best to roommate-match, but obviously cannot guarantee that everyone will be a perfect fit, as that would require a crystal ball!
 Please note that once you live here and get to know everyone, you will likely form a group of friends (either inside or outside of your apartment) and you can request to live with each other for the following lease term!
 The earlier that you request your roomies and sign your lease, the greater the chances of landing your perfect roomies becomes!
 Most of our current residents start re-enrolling by during October of the previous year to ensure roommate requests.
 We recommend having any roomie requests in by December of the previous year at the latest.
+Requests after December of the previous year will be considered but in no way guaranteed.

 Q. What are the lease terms?